List of Jimmy Neutron characters: Grandma Taters

-Grandma Taters (voiced by Edie McClurg) is a sweet-seeming old lady who is actually a hostile human-shaped alien.
+Grandma Taters (voiced by Edie McClurg) is a sweet-seeming old lady who is actually a hostile alien.
 Through a television series starring herself, she tried to hypnotize the citizens of Retroville into behaving as cheerful zombies.
-Featured in "One of Us".

-In "The League of Villains", Grandma Taters is among the villains gathered by King Goobot V. When Eddie voices his disdain of being paired up with Grandma Taters, she quotes "I could just eat you up".
-Then she says in a different voice "And maybe I will" which frightens Eddie.
+In "The League of Villains", Taters is among the villains gathered by King Goobot V.

 Buford Lee Stormshuckle

-Buford Lee Stormshuckle (voiced by Bill Farmer) is the Southern American prison warden of a correctional facility who framed Jimmy for a bank heist.
-He taunts Jimmy by pseudo-offering him a glass of ice cold lemonade.
-When Sheen and Carl unsuccessfully tried to free Jimmy, he arrested them too.
-However, Jimmy and his friends blinded him, allowing them to escape.
-Buford puts out a $10,000 reward for their capture.
-He was fired from his job and arrested after Jimmy proved to the police that he was the real bank robber.
-As punishment, Buford must clean up trash.
-After Jimmy taunts Buford, he vows to get revenge on Jimmy.
-Buford appears only in "Who Framed Jimmy Neutron?"
+Buford Lee Stormshuckle (voiced by Bill Farmer) is the Southern American prison warden of a correctional facility who frames Jimmy for a bank heist.
+When Sheen and Carl unsuccessfully try to free Jimmy, he arrests them too.
+However, Jimmy and his friends escape from prison, with Stormshuckle putting out a $10,000 reward for their capture.
+Stormshuckle is fired from his job and arrested after Jimmy proves to the police that Stormshuckle was the real bank robber.

 Dr. Sydney Orville Moist

 Dr. Sydney Orville Moist (voiced by Jeff Bennett) is a paranoid dance-crazy scientist who works in a secret underwater lair in the Bahama Quadrangle, making evil henchmen out of algae.

-Dr. Moist later collaborated with Professor Calamitous in "The Jimmy Timmy Power Hour 2: When Nerds Collide" briefly before being ejected for failing to keep an eye out for Jimmy.